- Data and Analytics

 If you’re not already, it’s time to get comfortable with analytics.
 There are a number of KPIs you can track (and may already be tracking): employee demographics, headcount, retention and risk factors, labor costs.

 But, analytics go beyond just pulling data.
 The real impact comes from what the data means and how it can drive decisions.
-With the right insights, you can improve recruiting efforts, increase productivity, develop a more talented workforce, reduce turnover, drive employee engagement, and connect people to the business.
+With the right insights, you can improve recruiting efforts and talent pools, increase productivity, develop a more talented workforce, reduce turnover, drive employee engagement, and connect people to the business.